IOxCyber/Hash4Bash/README.md

 ## Some Insights:
 - DASH vs BASH: dash is newer standerd of bash by POSIX & some syntex is different as "function" ketword give error in DASH.
+- Shell programming uses other common shells such as sh, csh, tcsh.
+-